SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/projects/project-lifecycle.md

 ---
+title: crmscript_project_lifecycle
-title: Projects from start to end
+description: Projects from start to end
-uid: crmscript_project_lifecycle
-SortOrder: 10
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Projects from start to end

 ## Register a project